tl-its-umich-edu/AR_mobile/README.md

 bus stops to be shown in the wrong direction.
 Use a recent smartphone for best results.

+- Geolocation accuracy depends on device hardware and can cause bus stops close to the user to be misplaced.

 ## Other useful commands for dev

 `$ ionic cordova build android`